dhis2/dhis2.github.io/_guides/quickstart-app-development.md

 yarn global add @dhis/cli
 ```

-**NB**: Check the d2command-line tool withd2 --help for more information on available commands.

 Now that you have installed Docker and the DHIS CLI you are ready to start up DHIS2

 ### Starting a local DHIS2 instance